mrakgr/The-Spiral-Language/readme.md

 The new arrays have the dimension parameter, and there are extremely generic array operations in `am.generic` module now which I use to implement the more restricted ones in the `am` (array module) module itself.
 In the new core, the array types are `a 'dim 'el` where `dim` is the dimension type and `el` is the usual element.

 I wracked my brain whether to go down this route, because adding an extra type arg to primitive arrays would complicate things a lot for beginners and make the type inference harder for the compiler thereby making annotations necessary in places where they wouldn't be otherwise, but I had to yield to in the end.
 Ultimately, the biggest problem is that Spiral has to support multiple backends.
 On the .NET side, arrays have signed 32-bit indexing, create and length.
 The Cython side?
 Unsigned 64-bit.
 This is a huge headache and who knows what other backends in the future might need.

+# 8/6/2021

+Spiral v2.1 is out.
+It has no new features, instead I've removed the paired symbol pattern and related rewritings for it in order to streamline the language and its implementation.
+See the [changelog](https://github.com/mrakgr/The-Spiral-Language/blob/5e5ae92705d9cfac43a94c09d3c83fbef6254777/CHANGELOG#L1) for more details.

+Unfortunate consequence is that the documentation is broken and would take a few days to fix.
+The examples here work for the latest v2.0 version.
+I did some rewrites via textual search, but then I realized that I'd have to adjust the array examples for the new `core` package, so I'll leave it like this for now.

+Aside from that, after all the bugfixing since the initial release, Spiral is no longer alpha and is quite stable.
+There are no new features planned, and neither will there be feature removals.
+Editor support improvements could be done if I find sponsors for Spiral.
+Removing the experimental syntax will make a lot easier to implement autocomplete and partial forms of renaming which should cover >99% of renaming needs.
+On the top of my journal there are almost 20 bullet points that need doing.

 # The Spiral Language